Skip to main content

 The SDK provides a method [AACSession logOut:] for clearing user-related data when a previous user logs out or when the active user changes, so that the cache (including JWT) is clear when a new user logs in to your app.
 This method also sends any pending analytics events back to the Atomic Platform.

-As of Release 1.3.0, the following behaviors have been applied to this method:
+The following behaviors apply to this method:

 • After logging out, you must log in to the SDK (by calling either +[AACSession loginWithEnvironmentId:...] or the appropriate initialization methods) to proceed with another user.
 Otherwise, the Atomic SDK will raise exceptions.